 Best Hiking and Jogging Trails in Boulder: Boulder Walking Trails Guide

 For anyone who enjoys the great outdoors, a variety of jogging and walking trails in Boulder provide the opportunity to explore some of the area's most scenic landscapes and go on outdoor adventures.
 From easy jaunts along well-maintained trails to rugged terrain that challenges the most experienced hiker, there is something for everyone in Boulder.
 For established residents, new arrivals, and vacationers planning a travel itinerary, there is a path to be traveled for those who want to get in touch with nature.
+Lace up your hiking boots and get outside on one of these best trails in Boulder.

 Wonderland Lake Trailhead

 The Wonderland Lake Trail offers a serene setting for walking, hiking, and mountain biking.
 The 1.5-mile loop features a scenic lake, an abundance of colorful wildflowers, and views of the foothills.
 Spacious paved and gravel pathways provide plenty of room for runners and cyclists.
 There is also a playground for the younger children.
-The pet-friendly location is also an ideal for visitors to bring their dog for a relaxing walk.
+The pet-friendly location is also ideal for visitors to bring their dog for a relaxing walk.
 The flat surface of the trail makes Wonderland Lake an easy journey around the lake for all ages.

 Several activities to enjoy while hiking the trail include fishing, taking pictures, and birdwatching.
 Be safe by keeping an eye out for local wildlife.
 From Wonderland, don't be surprised to see paragliders sailing through the air.
 Just west of the lake and the Foothills Trail, and adventurers have easy walking access to three paragliding launch zones.
 A fourth launch zone is also available for those being dropped off by car versus walking to the sites.
 The nearby Foothills Community Park is the touchdown area for those launching from the Wonderland Lake location.